1968 Monaco Grand Prix: Background

 Following the fatal accident of Lorenzo Bandini a year earlier, the track was altered with the harbour chicane being tightened and the race shortened by 20 laps.
 Ferrari still chose not to attend the race since they felt the safety measures to be insufficient.
 While Graham Hill stated Lotus were still "in despair" over the losses of Jim Clark and Mike Spence, the team nevertheless introduced their new Lotus 49B for the race.
-This race was the first race where wings were used on an F1 car since the B specifications introduced a wedge shape and a front wing.
+This race was the first race where wings were used on a Formula One car since the B specifications introduced a wedge shape and a front wing.
 1968 would prove to be the season in which wings became a common place on Formula One cars.
 Jackie Stewart was still sidelined by his wrist injury and was replaced by Johnny Servoz-Gavin, after Ferrari refused to allow Chris Amon to enter for the Matra International team.

 Richard Attwood was promoted from Reg Parnell Racing to the BRM works team after Mike Spence's replacement, Chris Irwin, suffered career-ending head injuries at the 1000km Nürburgring endurance race.
 Brian Redman, who had produced a solid performance in the previous race by finishing third, was racing at the 1000 km Spa and was therefore replaced at Cooper by Lucien Bianchi.
 With the Indianapolis 500 taking place just five days after the grand prix, McLaren's Denny Hulme was busy flying back and forth to attend both the Monaco Grand Prix as well as qualifying at Indianapolis.

 With France in political unrest, the race organizers borrowed power generators from a local film production company in order to ensure that the tunnel would stay illuminated even in case of a power outage.

-The race length was reduced from the traditional 100 laps / 315 km to 80 laps / 250 km, which has continued to do so as of 2017.
+The race length was reduced from the traditional 100 laps (315 km) to 80 laps (250 km) and marked the first time a Grand Prix was shorter than 300 km in scheduled distance.

+This was the Formula One World Championship debut for Matra as an engine supplier.